 Ms. Ordia Akelo is responsible for ANIE projects, the website and general communications within the organization.
 Ordia has recently completed her Bachelor of Arts Degree in Linguistics Media and Communication from Moi University.
 She is a writing fellow with Climate Tracker and has previously worked with a leading media house in Kenya as a web content manager.

 Ms. Irene Belio is seconded by Moi University as an administrative assistant.
 She holds a bachelor’s degree in Counseling Psychology from the University of Eastern Africa, Baraton.
 Currently she is pursuing MSc in project planning and management at Moi University.
 She has previously worked at the Kenya Institute of Professional Counseling as a trainer.
 At ANIE she is in Communication/Newsletter committee and assists in developing the ANIE newsletter.

 Ms. Lydia Jelagat is a seconded staff of Moi University who works with ANIE as an Office Assistant.
-Lydia holds a Diploma in Business Management from Moi University and has recently completed her degree in Purchasing and Supplies from the same institution.
+Lydia holds a Diploma in Business Management from Moi University and is also a holder of a Bachelors Degree in Purchasing and Supplies from the same institution.